Skip to main content

 Your civil claim is about compensation.
 You must show that the driver was negligent and that the negligence caused your injuries and losses.
 The standard of proof is “preponderance of the evidence,” which is much lower than the criminal standard.
 That means you can still win your civil case even if the driver is never convicted.

-For a plain-language explanation of civil vs. criminal standards in the courts, we have created an article to help here: civil-vs-criminal-standards-courts.
+For a plain-language explanation of civil vs. criminal standards in the courts, see our guide to civil vs. criminal standards in injury cases.

 Why a DUII Arrest Is Powerful Evidence (But Not a Magic Bullet)